mbeckem/tiro-website/packages/website/docs/apidocs/files/objects_8h.md

 `coroutine` must be a handle to a coroutine, otherwise `TIRO_ERROR_BAD_TYPE` is returned.

 `callback` will be invoked when the coroutine completes its execution.
-A coroutine completes when the outermost function returns normally or if an uncaught exception is thrown from that function.
+A coroutine completes when the outermost function returns normally or if an uncaught panic is thrown from that function.
 The callback receives a handle to the completed coroutine, which can be inspected in order to retrieve the coroutine's result, and the original `userdata` argument.
 It will _not_ be invoked if the virtual machine shuts down before the coroutine has completed.
 The callback must not be NULL, otherwise `TIRO_ERROR_BAD_ARG` will be returned.

 Note: all callback invocations happen from within one of the `tiro_vm_run*` functions.